sheik755/My-Programming-Portfolio/Excel/Sudoku_Solver/README.md

 1. Open `Sudoku.xlsm`.
 2. Type your puzzle into the grid.
 3. Click **Solve**.
-4. Watch it deduce the numbers step-by-step!
+4. Watch it deduce the numbers within seconds!

 ## Available files
 - README.md - this file